zigbeer/cc-znp/README.md

 These tables are cross-references between the **Z-Stack Monitor and Test API** and **cc-znp API**.
 Here is the description of each column in the table:

 **Commands Table:**
+* ZigBee MT API:
-* ZigBee MT APIs: The command name documented in [Z-Stack Monitor and Test API.pdf](https://github.com/jackchased/cc-znp/blob/master/documents/Z-Stack%20Monitor%20and%20Test%20API.pdf).
+    * The command name documented in [Z-Stack Monitor and Test API.pdf](https://github.com/jackchased/cc-znp/blob/master/documents/Z-Stack%20Monitor%20and%20Test%20API.pdf).
+* cc-znp API:
-* cc-znp APIs: The API name, in cc-znp, according to a Z-Stack MT API.
+    * The API name, in cc-znp, according to a Z-Stack MT API.
+* Type:
-* Type: Synchronous or Asynchronous request.
+    * Synchronous or Asynchronous request.
+* Arguments:
-* Arguments: Required parameters of a cc-znp API.
+    * Required parameters of a cc-znp API.
+* Result:
-* Result: Resulted data object passing to the cc-znp API callback.
+    * Resulted data object passing to the cc-znp API callback.

 **Indication Table:**
+* msg.ind:
-* msg.ind: The indication command.
+    * Denotes the indication command.
+* msg.data:
-* msg.data: An AREQ message data.
+    * An AREQ message content.

 **The APIs of the subsystem:**
 * [znp.sysRequest APIs](#SysTable)